Paper Bag Butterfly

 Overhead Image of the Paper Bag Butterfly Supplies

-Supplies Needed for this Paper Bag Butterfly Craft
+Supplies Needed For Paper Bag Butterfly Craft

-• Paper lunch bag – You can typically find these on the aisle with plastic Ziplock bags!
+• Paper lunch bag – You can typically find these on the aisle with plastic Ziplock bags.
 If not, they are often sold at craft stores as well.

 • Cardstock – You can use construction paper instead of cardstock but the wings for your butterfly puppet might end up a little floppy.
+You can also use pipe cleaners as the antennae.

 • Black marker – If you’re working with young children, consider using a washable black marker instead of a permanent marker.